UC Foundation Doctoral Publication Prize

 - are the principal/lead/first author of a manuscript, published after January 2021 but during their period of enrolment as a Doctoral student;

 - In most cases the Doctoral student will be the first author; however, it is acknowledged that publishing practices differ by field and publication.
-In instances where the Doctoral student is not the first author, applications must also be accompanied by an email from the student’s Senior Supervisor confirming: (1) the practices of the Journal or publication and (2) that the student has made contributions equivalent to principal authorship.
+Applications must also be accompanied by an email from the student’s Senior Supervisor confirming: (1) the practices of the Journal or publication and (2) that the student has made contributions equivalent to principal authorship.

 - have an ORCID number that is affiliated to the University of Canterbury at the time of publication;